johnstontrav/klairejohnston-hugo-cms/site/content/post/first-loves.md

 Not far from home, full of positive intent and fabulous finds, is a family-run Op Shop.
 The efforts of the owners notwithstanding, this shop is yearning for a bit of retail savvy; some bold display choices, clever merchandising and a bit of tough love.

 I felt a spark.
-So, I volunteered. \
+So, I volunteered.

-\
+## I dragged myself out of there ...

 After offering to spend an hour just to get a feel for whether THIS was where I wanted to 'give up' my time, I dragged myself out of there five hours later with a realisation that what I gave in time and expertise was paying back to me a hundred-fold in pure enjoyment.

 ![](/img/lidya-nada-_0akqa9gr4s-unsplash.jpg)